combojs/combo-js/doc/api/component/hooks/updated.md

-# Component.update
+# Component.updated

-Update the data, then redraw the component if it's mounted.
+Called when the instance's data is updated.

 ----------------------------------------------------------------------

 ## Usage

-Component.update(values)
+Component.updated

 ----------------------------------------------------------------------